Angela Lombardi, Ph.D.

 Architecture - Historic Preservation

-Dr. Angela Lombardi is an Assistant Professor in the UTSA College of Architecture, Construction and Planning (2012-present).
+Dr. Angela Lombardi is an Associate Professor in the UTSA College of Architecture, Construction and Planning (2012-present).
 Previously she was an Assistant Professor in Architectural Conservation (2002-2012) and in Architectural Design (2006-2008) at Sapienza University in Rome.

 Her research, in the field of historic preservation, focuses on management of historic built heritage and archaeology within contemporary urban landscapes in an international context.
 Since 2004, Lombardi has been studying current European approaches on the policies of safeguarding and promoting historic architecture and archaeology in an urban context.
 She has been researching Latin American urban heritage since 2009, and is one of the editors of the book LIMA: The Historic Center.
 Analysis and Restoration (Rome: Gangemi, 2012).